 Step 4: Read a short mystery aloud to the class, and invite the class to solve the mystery.
 (I have found these "Solve-It Mysteries" to be perfect for this activity.
 You can also choose a picture book from my recommended book list, Books to Support a Mystery Genre Study.)

-Step 5: After solving the mystery, return to the Ingredients for a Mystery Checklist.
+Step 5: After solving the mystery, return to the Ingredients for a Mystery Checklist printable.
 As a class, go through the checklist, checking off the parts that were in the mystery you read to the class.
 Emphasize the ideas that these ingredients can be found in every mystery they read.

 Step 6: Add this checklist to your mystery-themed bulletin board so that you can refer to it as you continue to read mysteries in the class.